cwatkins/grammarly-for-developers/examples/demo-angular/readme.md

 # Demo Angular App

-This demo React app displays a `<textarea>` with sample text in it.
+This demo Angular app displays a `<textarea>` with sample text in it.
 You can use this app while exploring how to use the [Grammarly Text Editor SDK](https://developer.grammarly.com/).

 ## Try the demo